 Soon after discovering SCUBA, Corliss witnessed BASE for the first time while watching TV.
 He saw a man step to the edge of a cliff, stick out his tongue, step off, and perform a gainer.
 The experience stirred such powerful feelings, he vowed to himself: That’s my future.
 I’m going to do that for the rest of my life and I’m going to do whatever it takes to make it happen.

 Corliss’s stunts and his unyielding approach to life never fail to fascinate.
 He has been the subject of profiles published in The New York Times, Outside, Popular Mechanics, Smithsonian Air & Space, Men’s Journal and Rolling Stone.
-He has been featured on television in the United States and abroad, including 60 Minutes in Australia, ESPN’s E:60, Today, The Colbert Report, Good Morning America, and Conan.
-Corliss has been featured in popular BASE documentaries such as A Year in the Life, and Journey to the Center.
-His life was the subject of a documentary film, Fearless, and he was the original host of Stunt Junkies on The Discovery Channel.
-When he is not traveling the world, Corliss lives in Venice, Calif.
+He has been featured on television in the United States and abroad, including 60 Minutes in Australia, ESPN’s E:60, Real Sports on HBO, Today, The Colbert Report, Good Morning America and Conan.
+Corliss has been featured in popular BASE documentaries such as A Year in the Life, Journey to the Center, Fearless, The Human Bird, Heavens Gate and The Flying Dagger to name a few.
+He also hosted the first season of Stunt Junkies on The Discovery Channel and was a technical advisor on the remake of Point Break.
+When he is not traveling the world, Corliss lives in Vista, California.